Riya10031/AZ500-AzureSecurityTechnologies/Instructions/Labs/LAB_12_SecuringAzureStorage.md

 In this lab, you will complete the following exercise:

-- Exercise 1: Service endpoints and security storage
+- Exercise 1: Service endpoints and security storage.

+## Estimated timing: 60 minutes

 ## Architecture diagram

 ![](../Labs/Lab-Scenario-Preview/media/AZ-500-LSP-Mod-3-3.png)

-## Estimated timing: 60 minutes

-### Exercise 1: Service endpoints and security storage
+## Exercise 1: Service endpoints and security storage

 In this exercise, you will complete the following tasks:

-- Task 1: Create a virtual network
+- Task 1: Create a virtual network.
-- Task 2: Add a subnet to the virtual network and configure a storage endpoint
+- Task 2: Add a subnet to the virtual network and configure a storage endpoint.
-- Task 3: Configure a network security group to restrict access to the subnet
+- Task 3: Configure a network security group to restrict access to the subnet.
-- Task 4: Configure a network security group to allow rdp on the public subnet
+- Task 4: Configure a network security group to allow rdp on the public subnet.
-- Task 5: Create a storage account with a file share
+- Task 5: Create a storage account with a file share.
-- Task 6: Deploy virtual machines into the designated subnets
+- Task 6: Deploy virtual machines into the designated subnets.
-- Task 7: Test the storage connection from the private subnet to confirm that access is allowed
+- Task 7: Test the storage connection from the private subnet to confirm that access is allowed.
-- Task 8: Test the storage connection from the public subnet to confirm that access is denied
+- Task 8: Test the storage connection from the public subnet to confirm that access is denied.

-#### Task 1: Create a virtual network
+### Task 1: Create a virtual network

 In this task, you will create a virtual network.